Cauchy problem for effectively hyperbolic operators with triple characteristics of variable multiplicity

 $(H_2)$ If $(H_1)$ holds for $(0, x_0, \xi)$, then there exists an open neighborhood $U_{x_0}$ of $x_0$ such that $\Delta_1(0, x, \xi) = (\pa_t \Delta_1) (0, x, \xi) = 0$ for $x \in U_{x_0}$ and $\xi \in \R^n \setminus \{0\}.$\\

 Our main result is the following \begin{thm} Let $x_0 \in U$ be a point for which the hypothesis $(H_0)- (H_2)$ are satisfied.
-Then there exists a neighborhood $V_{x_0} \subset U_{x_0}$ of $x_0$ such that for $T > 0$ sufficiently small, the operator $P$ is strongly hyperbolic in $\{(t, x);\: 0 \leq t \leq T,\: x \in V_{x_0}\}.$ \end{thm} The techniques of the energy estimates can be modified to cover the case when $(H_1)$ holds only in a conic neighborhood of a point $\rho_0 = (0, x_0, \xi_0)$.
-However, to obtain a (WPC) in a neighborhood of $x_0$, it is necessary to have more sophisticated tools to deduce (WCP) from the microlocal a priori estimates with loss of regularity.
+Then there exists a neighbourhood $V_{x_0} \subset U_{x_0}$ of $x_0$ such that for $T > 0$ sufficiently small, the operator $P$ is strongly hyperbolic in $\{(t, x);\: 0 \leq t \leq T,\: x \in V_{x_0}\}.$ \end{thm} The technique of the energy estimates can be modified to cover the case when $(H_1)$ holds only in a conic neighbourhood of a point $\rho_0 = (0, x_0, \xi_0)$.
+However, to obtain a (WPC) in a neighbourhood of $x_0$, it is necessary to have more sophisticated tools to deduce (WPC) from the microlocal a priori estimates with loss of regularity.
 As we mentioned above, the assumption $(H_2)$ is valid at all triple characteristic points.
 Notice that if $T$ is not small and if for $0 < \delta \leq t < T$ with sufficiently small $\delta$ the operator $P$ is effectively hyperbolic with double characteristics at some points, we can combine our result with those of \cite{Iw1}, \cite{Iw2}, \cite{N1}, \cite{N2} to obtain a strongly hyperbolic operator in $\{0 \leq t < T,\: x \in U\}.$ Our arguments work also if we assume that $q_1, q_2, q_3$ are pseudodifferential operators with real-valued symbols.

 To prove Theorem 1.2, we establish a theorem of existence and uniqueness for solutions of the Cauchy problem (see Theorem 8.3).
 To this purpose we obtain an a priori estimate with a loss of regularity of order $2N/3-2$ for the operator $P$ near a triple characteristic point.
 We choose $N = \fr{13}{2} \Pi + N_0,$ with $N_0$ an integer and